As an administrator, you can use OKD to ensure that your nodes are running efficiently by freeing up resources through garbage collection.

 Obtain the label associated with the static

-$ oc describe machineconfigpool <name>
+$ oc edit machineconfigpool <name>

-$ oc describe machineconfigpool worker
+$ oc edit machineconfigpool worker

 $ oc label machineconfigpool worker custom-kubelet=small-pods